 Why choose fermented foods?

-Probiotic foods that are fermented contain a variety of beneficial bacteria and usually much more so than a probiotic capsule.
+Probiotic foods that are fermented contain a variety of beneficial bacteria and are usually much more so than a probiotic capsule.

 A variety of fermented foods are available on the market full of diverse flavors.